Furness Building Society

 Furness Building Society is a British building society, which has its headquarters in Barrow-in-Furness, Cumbria, England.
-Established in 1865, it is the 17th largest in the United Kingdom based on total assets of £813 million as at 31 December 2010.
+It is the 18th largest in the United Kingdom based on total assets of £813 million as at 31 December 2010.
+Total assets increased to £1.2 billion by 2022.
 It is a member of the Building Societies Association.

+History

-The Society expanded its call centre in 2009 to deal with investments and insurance queries.
-The Society has two wholly-owned subsidiary companies: Furness Mortgage Services Ltd and Furness Independent Financial Advisers.
+Established in 1865, the society expanded its call centre in 2009 to deal with investments and insurance queries.
+The Society has two wholly owned subsidiary companies: Furness Mortgage Services Ltd and Furness Independent Financial Advisers.
 In 2017, Chris Harrison was appointed as the CEO of Furness Building Society.